twyr/announce/markdown/PREPARE_COMMAND.md

 ```
 {
     'prepare': {
+		'currentWorkingDirectory': 'location of package.json',

         'series': 'series to use when incrementing', // Options are current, next, patch, minor, major [default: current]
         'versionLadder': 'version ladder to use for defining the series', // String defining the version ladder [default: 'dev, alpha, beta, rc, patch, minor, major']
-        'ignoreFolders': 'list of folders to ignore', // Comma-separated list of folders to ignore when checking for files containing the current version string [default: .gitignore folders/files]
+        'ignoreFolders': 'list of folders to ignore' // Comma-separated list of folders to ignore when checking for files containing the current version string [default: .gitignore folders/files]

-        'debug': true/false, // Enable debug logging as announce:prepare if enabled [default: false]
-        'silent': true/false, // Enable silent mode - turn off logging to the logger passed into the object - overrides "quiet" option [default: false]
-        'quiet': true/false // Enable quiet mode - reduce logging to the logger passed into the object [default: false]
     }
 }
 ```